 33) How can I get Student Health and Travel Insurance?

-34) Where can I get an application form and how much is the application fee?
+34) How much is the application or registration fee?

 37) Can I apply early?

 38) How much are the monthly homestay fees?